 Two-way Data Binding in Angular 1

-One of the core feature and a wow factor of Angular 1 was two-way data binding.
-In which any changes that occur to the model are propagated to the view, and any changes user makes to the view are updated to the model.
-This eliminated much of the code a developer has to write to synchronize the view-model.
+One of the standout features of Angular 1 was its implementation of two-way data binding.
+In this system, any changes that occur in the model are propagated to the view, and any changes the user makes in the view are updated in the model.
+This eliminated a significant amount of code that developers would otherwise have to write to synchronize the view-model.

 Data Binding in Angular 2

 Angular 2 addressed the performance concerns of Angular 1 by setting a clear authority of the data.
 Data binding in Angular 2 can be broadly classified into two types: Event Binding and Property Binding.

 Event Binding is used when the user interacts with the application, such as clicking on an element or typing something.
 Property Binding, on the other hand, is used to reflect changes in the model directly into the DOM.

 Angular 2 does not provide a direct mechanism to implement two-way data binding.
 However, it can still be achieved by combining event and property binding on the same element.
 This combination of event and property binding is often referred to as “Box of Bananas”.

 How is Angular 2 Different from Angular 1?

 The key difference between Angular 1 and Angular 2’s approach to data binding lies in the authority of the data.
 In Angular 2, the model has clear authority over the data.
 This means that whatever is in the model is considered truth, and the DOM is just a replica of the model.